 I found the Infidel fit very well in my medium-sized hands.
 It’s larger than your average EDC for sure but still carries a simple, elegant feel.
 I can’t fault the blade to handle ratio – it’s perfect.

-Benchmade opted for D2 tool steel on this double-edge spear-point dagger blade, with a flat grind and a matte satin finish (also available in black coated).
+Benchmade opted for D2 tool steel on this double-edge spear-point dagger blade, with a chisel grind and a matte satin finish (also available in black coated).
 In reading my Knife Steel Guide you’ll know that D2 tool steel is extremely durable with a fantastic ability to hold an edge.
 This is a high carbon steel that’s technically not a full stainless steel (though it has sufficient chromium to qualify as “semi-stainless”) but what sets it aside is the hardness.
 Benchmade is able to treat this D2 to about 60-62 Rockwell.
 It’s not going to lose its edge for quite some time.

 Sure, it comes razor sharp out of the box but you can sleep easy knowing that this sharpness is not going to disappear anytime soon.
 On the flip side, when the time eventually comes to re-sharpen you’d better cancel your weekend plans because putting an edge back onto D2 is no walk in the park.
 Experts will tell you it’s not all that difficult but if you’re not a seasoned sharpener I guarantee you’ll struggle.
 Patience is the key.

-Because it’s a flat grind, the blade may sometimes seem more dull than it is, and of course you sacrifice some durability of the blade by grinding so much of the steel away from the edge to attain the razor sharpness.
+Because it’s a chisel grind, the blade may sometimes seem more dull than it is, and of course you sacrifice some durability of the blade by grinding so much of the steel away from the edge to attain the razor sharpness.
 Even so, the knife is able to pass the “shave the hair off your arm” and paper tests with ease.

 A spear point like this is designed to excel at piercing and stabbing.
 I must have thrust the blade into 0.25” heavy cardboard about 20-30 times repeatedly with very little resistance.
 The blade came out looking just as good as when it went in.
 Impressive.